prenda-school/prenda-school.github.io/docs/Practices/hub.md

 - Don't Repeat Yourself (DRY) and Brevity at the expensive of clarity. *DRYness and Brevity are powerful tools to readability and understandability, but these should be seen as side effects of Clarity.
 If ever in doubt about a decision between dry/brevity and clarity.
 Flexibility is also valuable given Prenda's current state (link to diagnosis doc).
 There are many instances in which sacrificing DRYness and Brevity for flexibility is the correct choice.*

 ## Guidelines
-- Code sharing between bounded contexts should be avoided by default. *This is a concept borrowed from Domain Driven Design - specifically Bounded Contexts.*
+- Other than the consumption of a command or query, code sharing between bounded contexts should be avoided by default.
+There may be cases where a bounded context is implemented in a different project.
+In this case no dependency should be had on the code of that project and integration must be done asynchronously (http call, event handler, etc).  *This is a concept borrowed from Domain Driven Design - specifically Bounded Contexts.*

 - The only dependencies between Vertical Slices (different command and queries) should be usages of the command or query function from another slice.
 Using shared code that sits outside the slice is fine.
 There are occasional exceptions to this rule (link to exception). *Vertical Slices revolve around the axis of change being a slice.
 We want to couple along the axis of change.*